Good Candidates for Abdominoplasty

 A tummy tuck is recommended for patients with loose skin the lower abs.
 However, patients with good skin tone but unwanted belly fat may be better off undergoing a body contouring treatment such as liposuction.

 Can I pair a tummy tuck with another procedure?

 Yes!
 Often times, Dr. Jonov recommends abdominoplasty with a breast lift, liposuction, or another procedure that can help a man or woman feel more confident in their own skin.
 A mommy makeover, which combines numerous procedures with a tummy tuck may be an option for women after pregnancy.

 What are the risks and complications?

 Just like all surgical procedures, tummy tucks do come with some risks and complications including unfavorable scarring, fluid accumulation, incision separation, loss of skin sensitivity, skin discoloration, and deep vein thrombosis.
 Seattle plastic surgeon, Dr. Jonov takes every precaution to help ensure a safe and pleasant surgery experience.

 How much weight can I expect to lose?

-It is crucial to understand that a tummy tuck is a weight loss procedure rather than a body sculpting procedure.
+It is crucial to understand that a tummy tuck is a body sculpting procedure rather than a weight loss procedure.
 Therefore, patients should not expect to lose any weight.
 In fact, Dr. Jonov advises that they be at or close to their ideal weight before undergoing a tummy tuck.
 If weight loss is a patient’s main goal, diet or exercise or another procedure should be considered instead.

 What can a tummy tuck resolve?

 A tummy tuck can correct a variety of issues including droopy or sagging abdominal skin, weakened or separated abdominal muscles, and excess concentrations of abdominal fat.
-When the procedure is performed by a highly skilled, board-certified plastic surgeon like Dr. Jonov, a tummy tuck can leave a patient with a smooth and more attractive physique.
+When the procedure is performed by a highly skilled, board-certified cosmetic surgeon like Dr. Jonov, a tummy tuck can leave a patient with a smooth and more attractive physique.